My Deliverer – What do the symbols in the Rich Mullins song mean?

 Lu 2:6 While they were there, the time came for the baby to be born, 7 and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no room for them in the inn.

-The song, “My Deliverer is Coming” by Rich Mullins, is a profound and powerful song with lyrics that surpass the typical shallow worship song.
+The song, “My Deliverer” by Rich Mullins, is a profound and powerful song with lyrics that surpass the typical contemporary worship song.

 Joseph took his wife and her child and they went to Africa